 While you are not required to use a lawyer during probate, the entire process is extremely complicated, and any minor omissions or missed deadlines will only slow down or even stop probate in its tracks.
 That is not to mention how unpopular these mistakes will make you with those beneficiaries waiting for the distribution of the family’s assets.

 Hiring a probate attorney will only provide you with the peace of mind that your family’s affairs are being handled in the proper and most efficient manner possible.
-If you are searching for a probate attorney, give Elder Law Services of California a call at ✆ 1-800-403-6078 to schedule a FREE probate consultation with one of our expert lawyers.
-Once you sit down with our team, and if you decide we are a good fit, Elder Law services will put together a specific plan of action that reflects your family’s desires and wishes as to how the probate process should proceed.
+If you are searching for a probate attorney, give us a call at Elder Law Services of California.
+Once you sit down with our team, if you decide we are a good fit, then Elder Law services will put together a specific plan of action that reflects your family’s desires and wishes as to how the probate process should proceed.

 What is probate?

 In California, you can hold almost any type of asset you own in a living trust to avoid probate.
 Stocks, Mutual Funds, Real estate, bank accounts, and even motor vehicles can all be held in a living trust.
 A living trust document names yourself as trustee and someone else as the “successor trustee” who will take over management responsibilities as trustee after you die.